Bucket List: Hot Air Balloon Over Inle Lake In Myanmar

 From my personal journal.

 “Remember this moment, I tell myself.
 I close my eyes for a few seconds and try to etch the view into my memory.
-To my left, the sun has just peaked over the mountains and to my right is a girl with a big smile lost in thought and staring out at the sky.
-I’m floating above a emerald green lake, and the water is clear enough for me to see the reeds beneath.
-The air is crisp and it is effortless to breath.
-It is almost completely silent except for the occasional blast of flame coming from burner above us.
-232 years after the first man touched the skies in a hot air balloon, I now share and understand the same emotions he must have felt.”
+To my left, the sun has just peaked over the mountains and to my right is a girl with a big smile lost in her thoughts and staring out at the sky.
+I’m floating above an emerald green lake, and the water is clear enough for me to see the reeds dancing beneath.
+The air is crisp and it is effortless to breathe.
+There’s almost a complete silence except for the occasional blast of flame coming from burner above us.
+232 years after the first man touched the skies in a hot air balloon, I now share and understand the same emotions.”

 The Must-Do “Must-Do” Thing In Myanmar

-The only activity I had heard about prior to coming to the country of Myanmar was flying in a hot air balloon over the temples of Bagan.
-The photos were stunning.
-A fleet of oval shaped balloons hovering over a endless landscape of ancient pagodas just as the sun is rising from the East.
+The only activity I had on my bucket list before arriving to Myanmar was to fly in a hot air balloon over the temples of Bagan.
+The photographs I had seen left me slack jawed.
+A fiery red sky dotted with inverted teardrops above a seemingly endless landscape of ancient pagodas and temples with the sun from the East.
 It immediately made my list of top things to do in Myanmar.

 Hot Air Balloons Over Bagan At Dawn

 I came to Myanmar on a whim, extending my Asia trip after meeting Evie in Thailand, who was already planning to travel through Myanmar.
-The alternative was to go home, so you can clearly see how this was an easy decision.
-We shared the same penchant for traveling without much of a plan, hopping on random buses, booking hotels at the very last minute, and choosing where to go next when we felt like it.
+The alternative was to go home.

 The Ride to Inle Lake